TYPO3BestPractices/tea/Documentation/Running.rst

     ./Build/Scripts/runTests.sh -s functional

-Runs the functional tests.
+Runs the functional tests using a database populated from the CSV files in `Tests/Functional/Controller/Fixtures/Database` folder.

 .. note::

     For executing functional tests, a database connection is needed.
-Therefore, it is recommended to run the functional tests using :code:`runTests.sh` instead of locally.
+Therefore, it is recommended to run the functional tests using :code:`runTests.sh`.

 .. index:: Commands; composer check:tests:unit
 .. code-block:: bash